Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 executiveBoardMemberCollection(where: {linkedIn_exists: true}) { ... }
 ```

-...and our result should filter out members without a LinkedIn entry!
+...and our result should filter out members without a LinkedIn entry.

 ## Pulling our data into NextJS